mgechev/blog.mgechev.com/_posts/2012-09-04-caching-css-in-the-localstorage.md

 The most critical stage for our local storage caching is when the page is loaded for first time.
 There&#8217;s a big overhead because of the XMLHttp requests which get the CSS.

 This is just the half of the most exiting part.
-The impact on the time required for onload event to be fired is shown on the chart bellow.
+The impact on the time required for onload event to be fired is shown on the chart below.

 The X-axis is the test ID and the Y-axis is the time required in ms. As you see here the browser&#8217;s caching wins.
 The average score for the localStorage is 42.19 versus 29.81.